Spartan's Los Angeles Campus

 Learn more about our 100,000 square feet of training facilities in the Los Angeles area.

-The Spartan College of Aeronautics and Technology LA Campus was called Crimson Technical College until just recently when it changed the school name to join the Spartan College family.
+The Spartan College of Aeronautics and Technology LA Campus was called Crimson Technical College until April, 2015 when it changed the school name to join the Spartan College family.

-Crimson’s long and storied legacy dates back to the 1930s and is tied to some of aeronautics' most important pioneers.
-Today, Crimson sets its sights forward on evolving industry advancements while staying true to its deep historical roots and founding commitment to excellence in aviation education.
+The school's long and storied legacy dates back to the 1930s and is tied to some of aeronautics' most important pioneers.
+Today, Spartan sets its sights forward on evolving industry advancements while staying true to its deep historical roots and founding commitment to excellence in aviation education.

 1930s – The California Flyers, Inc. School of Aeronautics was founded at Mines Field, which now stands as Los Angeles International Airport.